lornebb/Building-Block-Body/README.md

 ### Target User Goals

-* Create and store your favourite excersises.
+* Create and store your favourite exercise.
-* Put together complete workouts from a list of all submitted individual excersises from entire user base.
+* Put together complete workouts from a list of all submitted individual exercises from entire user base.
 * Have ones own library of submitted data and workout compliations that is editable.
 * View data on smart phone / tablet / desktop.
 * Have the ability to message the developer.